mliew21396/remote-work-u2/week-6/5-inheritance/README.md

 ## Learning Competencies
 - Break a problem down into smaller steps
-- Identify whether attributes or behavior belong to a class or its superclass
+- Identify whether attributes or methods belong to a class or its superclass
 - Use inheritance to model the relationship between two classes

 ## Summary